Moose2Model/Moose2Model/README.md

 # Moose-Diagram
 Add logic to edit and store diagrams created with Moose and Roassal

-The coding ist available here: "http://www.smalltalkhub.com/#!/~RainerWinkler/RW-Moose-Diagram"
+The coding ist available on Smalltalkhub, search for RainerWinkler/RW-Moose-Diagram on http://www.smalltalkhub.com (Sorry, but the direkt link is not working)